Manuel-GG-89/serverless-cqrs-es-core/README.md

 Happy path of a generic client-server domain aggregate flow.
 An SSR server (the 'client') send a command to an aggregate (the 'server') through their grapql api.
 Pseudo Code:
 ```
-# Proccess: create new instance of a (generic) domain aggregate
+# Proccess: create or modify an instance of a (generic) domain aggregate by send a command.
-# Each container is a phisical (or virtual) component,
+# Each container is a phisical (or virtual) component:
 # Client is an SSR server,
 # Event Bus is the internal-global (at back-end level) comunication channel,
 # The other ones are part of a domain aggregate (lambda functions).

 # We need types that reprecent the responses in a functional way (since lambdas are functions):

 enum CommandHandlerResponse<T, E> {